WISVCH/connect/README.md

 Configure the location of the properties file with `-Dspring.config.location=/path/to/config/application.properties` as a JVM parameter.
 Spring profile `production` is used in production; to enable, add `-Dspring.profiles.active=production` as a JVM parameter.

+## Releases

+Releases can be found on [our Bintray repository](https://bintray.com/wisvch/maven/wisvch-connect/_latestVersion).

+New releases can be made with a two-step process: `mvn release:prepare` increases the version number and creates a Git tag, a subsequent `mvn release:perform` will build the tagged version and upload it to Bintray.